 Mona de Pascua

 Easter cannot be complete without sampling Mona de Pascua cake.
 The traditional cake looks like a huge doughnut topped with boiled eggs.
 And, recent versions have the cake decorated with chocolate eggs, almonds, chocolate glaze and more.
-The festive speciality can be found in the local bakeries.
+The festive specialty can be found in the local bakeries.

 Bacalao al pil pil

-Another wonderful must-try snack is buñuelo, which is a fried dough ball sprinkled with cinnamon-sugar mixture.
+Another wonderful must-try snack is buñuelo, which is a fried dough ball sprinkled with a cinnamon-sugar mixture.
 These mouthful textures have a soft crumb and crispy crust, which is quite delightful.